lpsmlgeo/lpsmlgeo.github.io/index.md

 ---
 #### About Me
 I'm a master student at University of São Paulo (USP), broadly interested in Geology, Remote Sensing and Machine Learning.
-My research involves automatic detection of landslides scars with deeplearning.
+My research involves automatic detection of landslides scars with deep learning.

 I am currently a Research Scientist at SPAMlab ,